Skip to main content

 Tokenizing

-Tokenizing is the process of exchanging raw payment information for a secure, single-use token called a payment method.
+Tokenizing is the process of exchanging raw payment information for a secure, single-use payment method ID.

 Tokenizing without verification

 You can tokenize a bank account by collecting a customer's bank details, including account and routing numbers.
 However, this will not verify the bank account, and the resulting payment method will not be transactable.
-Before you can create a transaction, you will need to use the payment method to vault the bank account and successfully verify it.
+Before you can create a transaction, you will need to store the tokenized bank account information in your Vault, and then verify it.

-To tokenize an US bank account, you should use tokenizeUsBankAccount mutation.
+To tokenize an US bank account, use the tokenizeUsBankAccount mutation.
+Make sure to provide the bank account details in the usBankAccount input field:

 mutation